-8 National minimum age requirements

-Describe national minimum age requirements for crew members serving on vessels within the UoC.
+7 Audits and labour inspections Describe any 3rd Party audits and certifications on labour, or labour inspections conducted within the UoC in the last two years. СН monthly labor inspections by the government Annual audits by certified external company 8 National minimum age requirements Describe national minimum age requirements for crew members serving on vessels within the UoC.
 Describe systems in place, both regulatory and private sector systems, to ensure that crew members meet national minimum age requirements.
-Describe how this is checked, including enforcement within the UoC by the responsible governing authority or oversight body such as labour inspectors.

-СН The minimum age is 18 years.

-9 Repatriation

-- Describe how repatriation issues are dealt with in the UoC with respect visits end of contract, voluntary and involuntary termination, and freedom of movement and the extent to which these are included in contracts.

-СН Does not apply
+Describe how this is checked, including enforcement within the UoC by the responsible governing authority or oversight body such as labour inspectors. СН 18 years of age is the minimum age for crew 9 Repatriation 9 - Describe how repatriation issues are dealt with in the UoC with respect visits end of contract, voluntary and involuntary termination, and freedom of movement and the extent to which these are included in contracts.
+9 CH Describe how repatriation issues are dealt with in the UoC with respect visits end of contract, voluntary and involuntary termination, and freedom of movement and the extent to which these are Describe how repatriation issues are dealt with in the UoC with respect visits end of contract, voluntary and involuntary termination, and freedom of movement and the extent to which these are included in contracts. СН Describe how repatriation issues are dealt with in the UoC with respect visits end of contract, voluntary and involuntary termination, and freedom of movement and the extent to which these are included in contracts. does not apply does not apply

-10 Debt bondage

-Describe if there is evidence of systemic practices to impose costs on crew members for placement or brokerage fees, travel to the workplace, visa, medical, safety gear, clothing/protective gear, food at the workplace, communications access, remittance fees, repatriation, etc. If so, describe such practices and how debt bondage is avoided.

-СН Does not apply

-11 Grievance and remedy mechanisms

-- Please list any policies or measures (e.g. hotline) that are in place for crew voices to be heard and to report and remediate any instances of forced or child labour.
+11 Grievance and remedy mechanisms Please list any policies or measures (e.g. hotline) that are in place for crew voices to be heard and to report and remediate any instances of forced or child labour.
+CH The company has a formal Policy and procedure for Complaints and Grievance.
+It is measurable and auditable 12 Identification documents Describe policies and practice in place across the UoC to ensure that crew members have free and timely access to their identification documents, including National ID, passports, visas, etc. СН The company has a department of human resources 13 Additional comments Do you have additional comments on labour practices within the UoC?

-СН Direct relationship with leadership and through unions

-12 Identification documents

-- Describe policies and practice in place across the UoC to ensure that crew members have free and timely access to their identification documents, including National ID, passports, visas, etc.

-СН Does not apply, only national personnel and no type of document is withheld,

-13 Additional comments

-- Do you have additional comments on labour practices within the UoC?

-СН Does not apply
+СН The national legislation is very strict and has many control mechanisms

 14 Date this template was last updated

 - DD/MM/YYYY

-СН 28/04/2022.
+CH 07/06/2019